 Discussing a possible drawdown of Hall Lake Dam with the public was an integral part of considering the dam’s future, including feedback via a March 12, 2025 public information session and online survey in March 2024.
 Thank you to everyone that provided valuable input.

-Project type Project dates Project information Harbor Boating access site Fuel dock Sanitary pump-outs
+Project dates / areas impacted Project type Project information Marina Boating access site Fuel dock and sanitary pump-out station Spring 2026

-The work will prevent access to the harbor, requiring a full closure, including the fuel dock and sanitary pump-outs.
+The work will requiring a full marina closure, including the fuel dock and sanitary pump-out station.

-The boating access site will be closed due to construction staging and visitor safety.
+The boating access site will also close due to blocked ingress/egress between the harbor and Lake Huron.

 Slips #11-29, 40-57, 78-86, 89-92 and 95-99 closed July 1, 2026 - Sept.
 8, 2026

-The DNR will begin replacing all in-water structures within the harbor.
+Marina, fuel dock, pump-out station impactedHarbor redevelopment The DNR will begin replacing all in-water structures within the marina.

-The work will require a full closure, including fuel dock and sanitary pump-outs.
+The work will require a full closure, including fuel dock and sanitary pump-out station.

-To be announced To be announced To be announced To be announced
+To be announced To be announced To be announced -

 This extensive project, largely shaped by feedback from the 2021 general management planning process and detailed in the Keith J. Charters Traverse City State Park General Management Plan, builds upon a 2011 Michigan Natural Resources Trust Fund Grant that enabled the acquisition of property to improve park circulation.